a-reda/powerenjoy-se2/ITPD/integration-test-plan.md

 \hline
 \multicolumn{2}{|c|}{cancelReservation(userID, reservationID)} \\ \hline
 \multicolumn{1}{|c|}{Input} & \multicolumn{1}{c|}{Effect} \\ \hline
-A null parameter & Throw nullPointerException \\ \hline A reservationID that dosen't exsit & Throw invalidValueException which means the user didn't make a reservation \\ \hline Valid userID and reservation ID & Remove the reservation from DB and add this operation into the log \\ \hline
+A null parameter & Throw NullArgumentException \\ \hline A reservationID that dosen't exsit & Throw InvalidArgumentValueException which means the user didn't make a reservation \\ \hline
+Valid userID and reservation ID & Remove the reservation from DB and add this operation into the log \\ \hline
 \end{tabular}
 \end{table}

 ## 4. Tools and Test Equipment Required

 ## 5. Program Stubs and Test Data Required